Roblox Opens for Ad Business — Will Other Metaverse Platforms Follow?

 Right now, the platforms are hand-picking brands to work with and test what advertising will look like in their games.
 In the long run, however, the success of these ad platforms may depend more on creators than the brands themselves.
 In the creator-led metaverse, be it Roblox or Horizon Wolrds or Creative Mode on Fortnite, creators of in-game experiences are the new media channels, and brands will have to find the right audience fit and work with those creators to attract players to their own experiences.

-In the metaverse, creators are the new media channels, and brands will have to work with those creators to attract visitors to their own experiences.
+In the metaverse, creators are the new media channels, and brands will have to work with those creators to build and attract visitors to branded / sponsored experiences.

 Of course, revenue-sharing would be a powerful incentive for creators to get on board, and having a variety of popular in-game experiences will be crucial to user growth and retention.
 Right now, Horizon Worlds takes a 25% cut of any sale from creators after app store fees.
 In comparison, Currently, after app store fees and Roblox taking its own cut, creators are left with around 30 percent of revenue from in-app purchases — significantly lower than on other platforms.
 The company has not shared details on how the ad revenues will be shared with creators.